-Plus, users, in addition to viewing YouTube content on other platforms, will view it directly on that site as well.
+Plus, users, in addition to viewing YouTube content on other platforms, will also view it directly on that site.

-YouTube is only second to Facebook when it comes to the number of active monthly users.
+YouTube is only second to Facebook regarding the number of active monthly users.

-All the content on their platform is strictly videos, and it is still extremely successful.
+All the content on their platform is strictly videos, which is still extremely successful.

-That alone should show you how powerful video content is in terms of what users want to consume.
+That alone should show you how powerful video content is regarding what users want to consume.

 2. Post videos on social media

-Even if you’re not currently using videos, I’ll assume you have active social media profiles.
+Even if you’re not currently using videos, we’ll assume you have active social media profiles.